Lazytrackz/search_engine/README.md

 1. First of all you need to add links for documents to search into config.json, field "files"
 2. You may also setup how many responses you want to get, field: "max_responses"
-3. Each document sould be no more then 1000 words, one word no more then 100 signts
+3. Each document should be no more than 1000 words, one word no more than 100 signs
 4. All words are separated by spaces and should have lower register letters
-5. You need use latin script only
+5. You need use Latin script only

-*You can find unit tests in /src/test.cpp.
-To launch unit tests please use CMakeLists_tests.txt in Test documents folder, put it into the project folder.
-You can also use documents in directory "Test documents" for simply test after bulding the app.*

 config.json examle: